julsemaan/ssh-telnet-launcher/README.md

   - Execute the install script : 'sudo ./install.sh --install' or 'sudo sh install.sh --install' contained in the directory
   - It will install this program in /usr/local/lib/sshtelnetlauncher/

-## How to configure (MUST BE DONE) ##
+## How to configure ##
   - Edit the configuration file contained in : /usr/local/lib/sshtelnetlauncher/sshtellaunch.conf
   - For database_path put the relative or absolute path to the PuttyCM database you want to use
   	- Relative paths start from /usr/local/lib/sshtelnetlauncher
-  - Then for ssh_path put the ssh command patlh (usually /usr/bin/ssh).
+  - Then for ssh_path put the ssh command path (usually /usr/bin/ssh).
 To find it use 'whereis ssh'.
   - Then for telnet_path put the telnet command path (usually /usr/bin/telnet).
 To find it use 'whereis telnet'.
   	- It may not be installed on your system.
-Just install it and it will work fine
+Just install it and it will work fine 'sudo apt-get install telnet'

 ## How to start the program ##
   - Simply execute /usr/local/lib/sshtelnetlauncher/SSHTelnetLauncher or install the Unity launcher (see below)